lmfit/lmfit-py/doc/fitting.rst

 Using the :class:`Minimizer` class
 =======================================

-For full control of the fitting process, you'll want to create a :class:`Minimizer` object.
+For full control of the fitting process, you will want to create a :class:`Minimizer` object.

 .. autoclass :: Minimizer